 There's no "You're Not Good Enough" in this year's Blood Orange album.
 But that doesn't mean it's a bad album, still pretty good.
 Eighth best album of the year good.
 On the other hand, cover art is consistently terrible, he doesn't lower his standards in this area.

-9. Springtime Carnivore - "Double Infinity" (from Room)
+9. Springtime Carnivore - "Double Infinity" (from Midnight Room)

 This album should probably be higher on this list, but I've just recently discovered it.
 Maybe it should be 2 or 3 places higher.
 Oh well.
 Did I mention I love her voice?